lbredeso/crashfinder/README.md

 # Minnesota Crash Finder

-This application aims to provide a user-friendly, responsive, interesting way of presenting relevant crash data for the state of Minnesota.

-TODO:  Almost Everything?
+A project to increase understanding of public Minnesota crash data